marcel-schliwka/Join/README.md

 ## About

-JOIN is a kanban-based project management tool designed and built by a group of dedicated students as part of their web development bootcamp at the Developer Akademie.
+JOIN is a kanban-based project management tool designed and built by a group of students as part of their web development bootcamp at the [Developer Akademie](https://developerakademie.com/).

 Kanban, a Japanese term meaning "billboard", is a highly effective method to visualize work, limit work-in-progress, and maximize efficiency (or flow).
 JOIN leverages the principles of kanban to help users manage their tasks and projects in an intuitive, visual interface.